Last updated on August 17th, 2023 at 09:37 am

 Cañón de Chicamocha

 Colombia is synonymous with nature and has a multitude of natural wonders to offer.
-One of them is undoubtedly the imposing Chicamocha Canyon, a 2 km deep and 227 km long geographic fault.
+One of them is undoubtedly the imposing Chicamocha Canyon, a 1.2 miles (2 km) deep and 141 miles (227 km) long geographic fault.

 There are many viewpoints along the canyon from which to admire the beauty of this natural wonder, but you can also visit Chicamocha National Park.

 Chicamocha (Panachi) National Park was established in 2006.
 Because of this, we find architectural elements that are characteristic of the region, such as arched windows, wide columns and porticoes from Tapia Pisada.
 There is also the famous Monumento a la Santandereanidad, which contains 36 sculptures in memory of the “Comuneros” and is oriented towards Socorro, the birthplace of this revolutionary group.

 For more information I refer to our Chicamocha travel guide.